Cockatiel Breeding Guide

 Lutino

 Beautiful all-yellow to white bird with orange cheek patches and red eyes.
-One of the most popular mutations.
+One of the most popular and recognizable mutations.
+Combined with whiteface produces the albino.

 Sex-linked recessive